This review is part of the “now streaming” series of reviews. “A Devil’s Game” is available to watch on Amazon Prime, and Itunes on March 1.

 The beginning of the third act, though, seems to take a step back as far as pacing.
 This might be because of the whole daytime-night-time thing, but I couldn’t help but feel a bit less of a sense of urgency at one point.

 Thankfully, the film never lets this pacing set back affect it too heavily, as it picks it back up just in time and finishes with an electric climax.

 The film is solidly cast.

 Each actor in the film holds their own, with the standouts being Kasim Aslam, Jeremy Andorfer-Lopez, and Julie Van Lith.

 (Each of those 3 is a badass, but I had no idea that Julie Van Lith is the female Liam Neeson??
 That woman needs a franchise).

 Andorfer-Lopez has a powerful onscreen presence, and Aslam is a sinister antagonist.
-All in all, a cast of (real) indie actors rises to the challenge.
+All in all, a cast of indie actors rises to the challenge.

-Yes, you may notice some low-budget characteristics.
-But this is what filmmaking is all about.
+This is what filmmaking is all about.
 Real indie films need to be watched, and we need to support the people who make them.
 If you’re free, log on to Amazon and give A Devil’s Game a watch.
 It’s thrilling, stylish, and an all around good time.